John Engelberger

-John Albert Engelberger (born October 18, 1976) is a former American football defensive end.
-He was drafted by the San Francisco 49ers in the second round of the 2000 NFL Draft.
-He played college football at Virginia Tech.
-Engelberger has also played for the Denver Broncos.
+John Albert Engelberger (born October 18, 1976) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Virginia Tech Hokies and was selected by the San Francisco 49ers in the second round of the 2000 NFL draft.
+Engelberger also played for the Denver Broncos.

-Early years
+Early life

+Engelberger was born to an American military family.
 Engelberger lettered in football for two years at Robert E. Lee High School in Springfield, Va., where he played tight end and linebacker.
-He caught 19 passes for 422 yards with four touchdowns while adding 94 tackles and three sacks as a linebacker as a senior.
+He caught 19 passes for 422 yards with four touchdowns while adding 263 tackles and three sacks as a linebacker as a senior.

 College career

-Engelberger was a Second-team All-America and a First-team All-Big East Conference choice following a senior season at Virginia Tech that saw him record 53 tackles (32 solo) and seven sacks.
+Engelberger was a Second-team All-American and a First-team All-Big East Conference choice following a senior season at Virginia Tech that saw him record 53 tackles (32 solo) and seven sacks.
 During his four years at Virginia Tech, the Hokies played in four bowl games, including an appearance in the National Championship Game.
 At the conclusion of his senior season, he was awarded the Paul Torgersen Award as the Hokie player who shows a commitment to hard work and great effort every time he takes the field.
 As a junior, he recorded 66 tackles and 7.5 sacks to garner a Second-team All-Big East selection.
-He was named the team’s outstanding defensive lineman after his junior campaign.
+He was named the team's outstanding defensive lineman after his junior campaign.
 He finished his sophomore season with 70 tackles (43 solo) and six sacks en route to a Second-team All-Big East selection.
 As a freshman, he contributed 64 tackles (33 solo) and six sacks.
 Engelberger started his collegiate career as a walk-on at Virginia Tech.
 His contributions in Blacksburg earned him a spot in the Virginia Tech Sports Hall of Fame.